volkszaehler/app-android/README.md

 - Download of Channel Information and Display of recent Values
 - Shows Details for all Channels
 - Shows Charts for every Channel, supports Zoom, (Touch and Move)
+- Shows Charts of Groups, it is possible to add further graphs (use "Long Touch" in chart screen)
 - Supports Basic Authentication und HTTPS, **_BUT the certificate is not really checked_**, the app accepts also invalid or Man-in-the-Middle certificates
 - Settings can be saved (e.g. before updating) and can be restored (after the Update/Re-installation)